Burnley Barracks railway station

-Burnley Barracks railway station is in Burnley, England, on the East Lancashire Line 1/2 mi west of Burnley Central railway station.
+Burnley Barracks railway station is in the town of Burnley, England, on the East Lancashire Line 1/2 mi west of Burnley Central railway station.
 Following the singling of the track in December 1986, Burnley Barracks has one platform in use, with only a basic shelter in place, and no other buildings on the platform.

 It is unstaffed, and one of four request stops on the line (see below), it does though have passenger information screens and timetable boards available, along with a long line PA system to provide train running information.

 Services

 On weekdays, there is an hourly service from Burnley Barracks to Colne (eastbound) Preston (westbound).
 On Sundays, there is a two-hourly service in each direction.
 Sunday trains continue beyond Preston to Blackpool South.

 From 14 May 2012, Barracks became a request stop, in addition to Hapton, Huncoat and Pleasington.

 History

 The station opened on 18 September 1848, as a temporary terminus for the East Lancashire Railway whilst an extension was built between Accrington and Colne.
 It closed four months later when the Colne extension opened.
 However, the surrounding area developed quickly with industry, housing and the local barracks, which led to the station being reopened under its current name in 1851.

 Extensive demolition of the nearby high density Victorian terraced residential areas of Trinity, Westgate and Whittlefield during the 1960s and 70s, together with the construction of the M65 motorway and feeder roads during the early 1980s led to a significant decline in population in the area and thus the station's prominence waned.
 The barracks themselves (latterly home to the East Lancashire Regiment) have been closed since December 1898 and the site subsequently sold off.